scikit-learn/enhancement_proposals/slep011/proposal.rst

 - There is a subtelty that occurs when passing `None`. `check_random_state` will return the singleton `np.random.mtrand._rand`, and we will call `get_state()` on the singleton.
-The thing is, its state won't change accross multiple instances unless the singleton is consumed.
-So if we do `a = Est(random_state=None); b = Est(random_state=None)`, a and b actually have exactly the same `random_state` attribute, since the state of the singleton wasn't changed.
+The thing is, its state won't change unless the singleton is consumed.
+So if we do
+  `a = Est(random_state=None); b = Est(random_state=None)`, a and b actually
+  have exactly the same `random_state` attribute, since the state of the singleton wasn't changed.
 To circumvent this, the logic in `__init__` and